 His mid-course fiction film ‘Wasteworld’ has shown in 16 film festivals worldwide so far, including BAFTA-qualifying Aesthetica Short Film Festival, Brooklyn Film Festival, Arizona International Film Festival, FilmQuest and the Magnolia Independent Film Festival, where it received an honourable mention for best student film.

-Andrea has recently completed ‘Home Education’, his graduation project, which premiered at Screamfest, America’s largest and oldest horror film festival.
+In 2016, Andrea’s graduation film ‘Home Education’ premiered at Screamfest, America’s largest and oldest horror film festival.
 The film has since screened at the BAFTA & Oscar qualifying Leeds International Film Festival, the Oscar qualifying Atlanta and Bermuda Film Festivals and will screen at Fantasia Film Festival in Montreal in July.
 The film won a GOLD Remi award in the student film category at the 50th Worldfest Houston and won ‘best thriller’ at the 30th Dragon Con in Atlanta, Georgia.